 Windows Local Administrator Password Solution (LAPS) is a free tool from Microsoft that allows you to manage and rotate local administrator passwords on Windows devices.

 Windows LAPS automatically generates unique passwords for each device and securely stores them in Azure Active Directory.
-The use of Windows LAPS doesn’t entail specific licensing requirements; it’s available for any organization with an Azure AD Free or higher license.
+Windows LAPS doesn’t entail specific licensing requirements; it’s available for any organization with an Entra ID Free or higher license.

 Step-by-Step guide